-Responsibilities of Management and Audit & Supervisory Board Members and the Audit & Supervisory Board for Report on Internal Control
+Responsibilities of Management and the Audit & Supervisory Committee for Report on Internal Control

 Management is responsible for designing and operating effective internal control over financial reporting and for the preparation and fair presentation of its report on internal control in accordance with assessment standards for internal control over financial reporting generally accepted in Japan.
-Audit & Supervisory Board members and the Audit & Supervisory Board are responsible for overseeing and verifying the design and operating effectiveness of internal control over financial reporting.
+The Audit & Supervisory Committee is responsible for overseeing and verifying the design and operating effectiveness of internal control over financial reporting.
 There is a possibility that misstatements may not be completely prevented or detected by internal control over financial reporting.